Updated: Oct 26, 2020

-HM The Queen will pay tribute alongside Members of the Cabinet, Opposition Party leaders, former Prime Ministers, the Mayor of London and other ministers.
-Representatives of the Armed Forces, Fishing Fleets & Merchant Air and Navy will be there, as well as faith communities & High Commissioners of Commonwealth countries.
+Her Majesty The Queen will pay tribute alongside Members of the Cabinet, Opposition Party leaders, former Prime Ministers, the Mayor of London & other ministers.
+Representatives of the Armed Forces, Fishing Fleets & Merchant Air & Navy will be there, as well as faith communities & High Commissioners of Commonwealth countries.

 The Cenotaph in Whitehall is the site of the annual National Service of Remembrance, held at 11.00.am on Remembrance Sunday.